hmm, i thought they were sort of the same thing too. i figured that rompers had short pant legs and jumpers had long ones but i could be wrong.

 and i’ve never heard the term playsuit before

-They are all the same thing, unless you take into consideration the British meaning of jumper, which is a sweater.posted over 3 years ago
+They are all the same thing, unless you take into consideration the British meaning of jumper, which is a sweater.posted about 4 years ago

 I think it’s just different words used for different countries.
 Here in Australia we don’t usually say ‘romper’ or ‘playsuit’ which mean the same thing, we often say ‘jumpsuit’ instead!!
-When we say ‘jumper’ it means the same thing as a sweater or a pullover :Pposted over 3 years ago
+When we say ‘jumper’ it means the same thing as a sweater or a pullover :Pposted about 4 years ago

 Jumper here in New Zealand is a sweater